-- The designated safeguarding lead will complete the CSE/CCE checklist tool for partners, (Appendix 4) and refer to the table at the end of the tool to help decide how to proceed.
-A copy of the completed tool will be kept in the child's child protection records for future reference. - If the child /young person already has an allocated social worker, the designated safeguarding lead will contact them (or their team manager) to discuss any concerns about sexual exploitation.
+- The designated safeguarding lead will complete the Child Exploitation Partnership Assessment and Decision-making Tool (Appendix 6) and refer to the table at the end of the tool to decide how to proceed.
+A copy of the completed tool will be kept in the child's child protection records for future reference. - If the child /young person already has an allocated social worker, the designated safeguarding lead will contact them (or their team manager) to discuss any concerns about exploitation.

-A copy of the CSE checklist tool for partners can be obtained from the KSCP Website: Child Exploitation - KSCP (kirkleessafequardingchildren.co.uk)
+A copy of the Child Exploitation Partnership Assessment and Decision-making Tool can be obtained from the KSCP Website: Child Exploitation - KSCP (kirkleessafeguardingchildren.co.uk)